dchampion/expiring-entry-map/README.md

 This command will build the project and run a suite of unit tests (source code in <a href=https://github.com/dchampion/expiring-entry-map/blob/main/src/test/java/com/dchampion/ExpiringEntryMapTest.java>ExpiringEntryMapTest.java</a>) that demonstrate both the correctness and functionality of the source code in <a href=https://github.com/dchampion/expiring-entry-map/blob/main/src/main/java/com/dchampion/ExpiringEntryMap.java target="_blank">ExpiringEntryMap.java</a>.

 ## Description of the Project
 Yeah, I know, this has been done before; notably <a href=https://github.com/google/guava/wiki/CachesExplained>here</a> (and likely a hundred other places).
-And no doubt it's been done better&mdash;how is a mere dilletante to stand a chance against an army of Google engineers?
+And no doubt it's been done better (how is a mere dilletante to stand a chance against an army of Google engineers?).

 I'm all for not reinventing the wheel.
-But when I first wrote this piece of...ahem, code, back in June 2011, the Google version hadn't been published yet, and I needed a Map with expiring entries for a project I was working on at the time.
+But when I first wrote this piece of&mdash;ahem&mdash;code, back in June 2011, the Google version hadn't been published yet, and I needed a Map with expiring entries for a project I was working on at the time.

-In a pang of pandemic boredom, I have resurrected said Map here, for all to see and sneer.
-As a self-imposed challenge, I did not study the Google implementation in advance (that would have been cheating).
-However, I did make a few changes to my original version, which contained flaws that in retrospect seem incredibly naive.
-What flaws will I discover in this updated version 10 years from now?
-No doubt some.
-After all, I am a mere dilletante.
+In a pang of pandemic boredom, I have resurrected said Map here, and done so without studying the Google implementation in advance (that would have been cheating).
+However, I did make a few changes to my original version, which contained flaws that in retrospect seem naive.

-## Likely (Obvious) Critiques, and Defenses Thereof
+## Likely Critiques, and Defenses Thereof
 * <b>Critique #1</b>: You are using the <i>raw</i> type <code>java.util.Map</code> to wrap the user-supplied implementation.

 * <b>Defense #1</b>: Guilty as charged, but I used <code>@SuppressWarnings</code> liberally to shut the compiler up!
 (Just kidding.)
 This was a tough one.
 Compile-time type checking has saved many a programmer from him/herself.
 But there are exceptions to even the most strident rules, and I made one here for the following reasons:

     First, the class of which the raw type <i>wrapper</i> is a member is final, and the member itself private.
-Therefore, the type is inaccessible to any code outside of <i>ExpiringEntryMap</i>.
+Therefore, it is inaccessible to any code outside of <i>ExpiringEntryMap</i>.
 This means nobody but I can do the wrong thing with it.

     Second, for my approach to work (defense of that forthcoming), I need to put values into the <i>wrapper</i> that are of a different type than that specified by the client when he/she created the underlying Map.
 Putting type constraints on the <i>wrapper</i> would have forbidden this.

-* <b>Critique #2</b>: Instead of wrapping the map's values to support timed entries, wouldn't wrapping its entries have been a better abstraction?
+* <b>Critique #2</b>: Instead of wrapping the Map's values to support timed entries, wouldn't wrapping its entries have been a better abstraction?

-* <b>Defense #2</b>: Yes, semantically, timed <i>entry</i> makes more sense than timed <i>value</i>&mdash;it is called <i>Expiring<b>Entry</b>Map</i>, after all.
+* <b>Defense #2</b>: Yes, semantically, timed <i>entry</i> makes more sense than timed <i>value</i>&mdash;it is called Expiring<i>Entry</i>Map, after all.
 However, every Map implementation contains a fit-for-purpose and well-hidden <code>Map.Entry</code> implementation.
 Wrapping <code>Map.Entry</code> instances, instead of value instances, would have required the services of a complex and heavyweight proxy library (<a href=https://github.com/cglib/cglib/wiki>CGLib</a>, for example).

     Piggybacking a timestamp onto a Map's value, on the other hand, provides a zero-visibility (from the Map's perspective) vector for pairing the requisite metadata with a Map's entries, and doesn't in any way disturb the Map's implementation.
 Wrapping <code>Map.Entry</code> would have made my implementation far more complex; and complexity is the enemy of correctness.